 Thai Airways Royal First Class Suite on the Airbus A380

 I’ve flown Thai First class before, but this is the first long haul flight in a cabin designed to their specifications.
 My past experiences were when Thai operated the Jet Airways wet leased 777-300ER.
 My only other flight on a A380 was also departing Frankfurt, but on Lufthansa.
 I think the Lufthansa First Class cabin design is a little be more aesthetically pleasing, and it seems more open, with no overhead bins.
 Still, the Thai First Class is quite nice, and the purple-ness more subtle than some older products they fly.
-There are some other recent reviews of Thai A380 First Class by James and Damian both of which have some excellent photos of their experiences.
+Another review of Thai A380 First Class by James has some excellent photos of his experiences.